INFOGRAPHICS

 Source: kamyarshah.com · Data via Forbes, Randstad USA, ProfessionalHealth · Kamyar Shah, Fractional COO, 650+ companies over 25 years

 Employee burnout in small businesses costs U.S. companies billions annually through lost productivity, increased turnover, and healthcare expenses.
 Burned-out employees show decreased performance, higher absenteeism, and lower engagement.
 Small business owners can reduce burnout by implementing flexible work arrangements, fostering open communication, managing workloads effectively, and prioritizing employee wellness programs.
 The following data and strategies reveal specific solutions.
+Companies that want this handled hands-on bring in a focused efficiency engagement to remove the waste and rebuild the workflow with the team that owns it.

 Download This Infographic